ymetz/smartgpt_ui/README.md

 ## About

 SmarGPT enhances the reasoning capabilities of GPT-style models with prompting and in-context learning.
 The interface of SmartGPT uses [Chatbot-UI](https://github.com/mckaywrigley/chatbot-ui) as a foundation.

+## Features
+Right now, **SmartGPT UI** already has some great features:
+- Generate smart prompts for your requests utilizing multiple requests, researchers and resolver prompt
+- Ability to utilize multiple models, importantly using different models for original requests and researcher/resolver prompt
+- Optimized default prompts (system, assistant, researcher prompts,...), but also to ability to use your own prompts
+- Save and load prompt configuration
+- A history of conversations, including the option to import and export conversations
+- An easy way to have conversation with models of different providers via the normal chat interface

 ## Updates

 SmartGPT is not a comercial product, regular updates are not guaranteed.

+However, we are working on a [roadmap](https://github.com/ymetz/smartgpt_ui/issues/16).
+Your contributions are welcome!

+## Local Deployment

 **1. Clone Repo**